device42/device42-docs/docs/apps/business-services/building-business-services-in-device42.md

 In the add or edit mode of the **Hypervisors/\*nix/win for Autodiscovery** job pages, you can expand the **Miscellaneous** section to apply **Tags for discovered devices**.

-- If you know the servers that are part of your Business Service, you can tag them with the Business Service name, then easily search for these devices by this tag when you are building your Business Service.
+- If you know which servers are part of your Business Service, you can tag them with the Business Service name, then easily search and filter devices by this tag when you are building your Business Service.

 - When creating a Business Service, drag the **Device** icon on the left, and then search for the tag to choose the devices you previously tagged in the discovery job.

     <ThemedImage
-    alt="Searching Devices using tags"
+    alt= "Searching Devices using tags"
     sources={{
         light: useBaseUrl('/assets/images/building-business-services-in-device42/tagged-device-search-light.png'),
         dark: useBaseUrl('/assets/images/building-business-services-in-device42/tagged-device-search-dark.png'),